What is Support at Home?

 Who Are “Grandfathered” Participants?

 If you were approved for a Home Care Package on or before 12 September 2024, you are considered a Grandfathered Participant.
-This status ensures:
+This means:

-Note: Individuals approved after 12 September 2024 will transition under the new Support at Home guidelines, including updated co-contribution requirements.
+What if you were approved after 12 September 2024?
+Individuals approved after 12 September 2024 fall under the new Support at Home guidelines, including the updated co-contribution requirements.

 Different levels for different needs

-Support at Home will have 8 classifications for ongoing services, replacing the 4 Home Care Package levels.
-Each classification will have a budget for participants to access services.
+Support at Home has eight classifications for ongoing services, replacing the previous four Home Care Package levels.
+Each classification includes a budget that participants can use to access the services they need.

-A new participant’s classification and budget will be determined at assessment based on their needs.
+A participant’s classification and budget are determined during their assessment, based on their individual care needs.

 Support at Home classifications Quarterly budget Annual amount